2013 Auburn Tigers football team

 The 2013 Auburn Tigers football team represented Auburn University in the 2013 NCAA Division I FBS football season.
 The team was coached by Gus Malzahn, who was in his first season as head coach at Auburn, although he served as offensive coordinator from 2009 to 2011.
 The Tigers played their home games at Jordan–Hare Stadium in Auburn, Alabama and competed in the Western Division of the Southeastern Conference (SEC).

 The 2013 season saw one of the biggest single-season turnarounds in college football history.
 Only a year after their worst season in 60 years—including only their third winless record in SEC play—the Tigers won their eighth SEC title and third of the championship game era, tallying a record of 12–2 (7–1 in SEC play).
-The season also contained two of the most memorable winning plays in college football history for Auburn in games against Georgia and Alabama.
+The season also contained two of the most memorable winning plays in college football history for Auburn in back to back nationally televised games against Georgia and Alabama.

 Preseason

 After Gene Chizik's termination on November 25, 2012, Athletic Director Jay Jacobs formed a search committee headed by former Auburn Heisman Trophy winners Bo Jackson and Pat Sullivan along with fellow former player Mac Crawford to find the program's next head coach.
 The committee unanimously selected Arkansas State University head coach Gus Malzahn.
-On December 4, 2012 it was announced that Malzahn was the new head coach at Auburn University.
+On December 4, 2012, it was announced that Malzahn was the new head coach at Auburn University.

 On April 20, 2013, Auburn played their Spring game, known as the A-day game.
 83,401 people attended the game at Jordan–Hare Stadium, breaking the previous record of 83,217 set in 2010.